Planter Boxes: It's Easy to Grow Your Own Vegetables

 If you aren’t sure what plants to use and when to plant them, talk to someone at your local nursery or gardening center for guidelines in your region.

-What Soil is Best for Planting Boxes?
+What Soil is Best for Planter Boxes?

 Start with a potting mix designed for container gardening that offers good drainage and aeration.
 They’re both essential for your plant’s health.